ApolloAuto/apollo/docs/specs/Class_Architecture_Planning.md

 ![](images/class_architecture_planning/image005.png)

 Each of the predicted trajectory has a probability associated with it, and one obstacle might have multiple predicted trajectories.

 Besides “where I want to go” and “what is surrounding me”, another important aspect of information is “where I am”.
 Such information are obstained from the HD-map and Localization modules.
-Both localization and vehicle chasis information are incorporated in the messages of “**VehicleState**” defined in the “`vehicle_state.proto`”, as shown below.
+Both localization and vehicle chassis information are incorporated in the messages of “**VehicleState**” defined in the “`vehicle_state.proto`”, as shown below.

-## Code Structure and Class Hierachy
+## Code Structure and Class Hierarchy

 The code is organized as follows:The planning code entrance is the planning.cc.
 Inside the planner, the important class members are shown in the following picture.

 ![](images/class_architecture_planning/image006.png)

-The “**ReferenceLineInfo**” is a wrapper of the “**ReferenceLine**” class which repesents a smoothed guildeline for planning. **Frame** contains all the data dependencies including the peceived obstacles with their predicted trajectories, and status regarding the autonomous vehicle itself. **HD-Map** is leveraged as a library inside the planning module for ad-hoc fashioned map queries.
+The “**ReferenceLineInfo**” is a wrapper of the “**ReferenceLine**” class which represents a smoothed guideline for planning. **Frame** contains all the data dependencies including the peceived obstacles with their predicted trajectories, and status regarding the autonomous vehicle itself. **HD-Map** is leveraged as a library inside the planning module for ad-hoc fashioned map queries.
 The actual planning work is done by the “**EM-Planner**”, which is derived from the “**Planner**” class.
 While “**Em-Planner**” is the one actually used in our Apollo 2.0 release, the previously released “**RTK-Planner**” is also a derivative from the “**Planner**” class.

 ![](images/class_architecture_planning/image007.png)